 54th Massachusetts Commander Robert Gould Shaw

-Colonel Robert Gould Shaw.
-Shaw was born in Boston Massachusetts on October 10th 1837, to wealthy and ardent abolitionist parents.
-Shaw was wounded during the battle of Antietam in September 1862 and was later offered command of the African American Massachusetts regiment in 1863.
-After contemplating the idea for a while he accepted the role as commander of the 54 Massachusetts regiment in 1863.
+Colonel Robert Gould Shaw was born in Boston Massachusetts on October 10th 1837, to wealthy and ardent abolitionist parents.
+In September 1862 Shaw was wounded at the battle of Antietam.
+While recovering from his wounds he was offered command of the African American Massachusetts regiment.
+After contemplating the idea for a while he accepted the role as commander of the 54th Massachusetts regiment in 1863.